Table of Contents

 • No need to call chart.Draw() to update the chart

-The system automatically updates the chart when new data is received, allowing the developer to focus on strategy logic rather than visualization details.
+The system automatically updates the chart when new data is received, allowing the developer to avoid focusing on technical visualization details.

 Position Protection